nikitavoloboev/data/docs/health/skin-care.md

 During the day, I try not to touch my face with dirty hands.
 I also try be as relaxed as I can be no matter the situation.
 Relaxed face without any frowning.

 At night, I try to sleep [either on my back or side](https://www.sleepfoundation.org/sleeping-positions).
-Although I do fall as asleep fastest when sleeping on my stomach.
-Unfortunately, sleeping on your stomach, can cause wrinkles to form.
+Although I do fall asleep fastest when sleeping on my stomach.
+Unfortunately, sleeping on your stomach, can [cause wrinkles to form](https://www.allure.com/story/side-stomach-sleeping-causes-lines-wrinkles).

 I shower after any exercise I do.
 And do shower at least once a day, usually in mornings.